boom-army/docs/content/en/docs/prologue/season-challenges/index.md

 weight: 200
 toc: true
 ---

+## Key details

+- Launch date April 15
+- 4777 Boom Heroes Season Challenge Passes available
+- Season Challenge Pass Cost: 0.5 SOL
+- Season 1 Challenge Passes will act as Passes for ALL future Season Challenges
+- Future Season Challenge Passes will only be valid for a single Season
+- There are 3 Complimentary Action Card NFT Challenges
+- There is one pay to play Action Card NFT Challenge

 ## Taxonomy

 Here is the taxonomy and meaning of the language for the first Boom Heroes Season Challenge.